x64integer/go-common/api/readme.md

 ### Usage
-> NOTE: Middlewares in progress
+> NOTE: Middlewares and Auth in progress

 * **Initialize router**
 ```